landonbass/PowerShell/README.md

 of uniquely secured items in a site collection to verify if output cache will function. it can output the sql statement that needs to be run, or it can attempt to execute it itself

+##verify-spsearchqueryservice
+verifies that the search query and site settings service is running and running only on query components

 ##verify-spwebapplicationportalaccounts
 checks each web application (except ca) to verify that the portal superuser and superreader accounts are set